Focusing on Climate Change

 There are inherent risks whenever we invest, divest, or hold our assets, and wherever we operate.
 Therefore, identification, assessment and management of climate-related risks form an integral part of overall risk assessment for new investments that we make, and across our portfolio.

-We have introduced an expanded approach to include climate analysis in our ESG integration framework.
-The analysis is mandatory for all new investments that are evaluated by our Investment Committee.
+As part of our ESG integration framework, climate analysis is mandatory for all new investments that are evaluated by our Investment Committee.
 It examines climate impact from several perspectives:

-- Impact of climate change from physical and transition risk perspectives; and
+• Effects of climate change, including physical and transition risks; and

-Depending on the size or risk significance, these proposals may be escalated to our Executive Committee or Board for a final decision.
-Functional teams, including the Sustainability team and Risk Management Unit, provide additional specialist perspectives to SDIC and to the Executive Committee or Board.
+Depending on the size or risk significance, investment proposals may be escalated to our Executive Committee or Board for a final decision.
+Functional teams, including the Sustainability Group, ESG Investment Management and Risk Management Unit, provide additional specialist perspectives to SDIC and to the Executive Committee or Board.

 To read more on our Risk Management approach, please see Managing Risk.